 - Pour the wet ingredients over the dry and stir together until a shaggy, rough mixture comes together.
-It will seem really crumbly and dry at first, but keep mixing and pressing the mixture together with the back of the spoon for several minutes until it is all moistened.
-It will look like a bunch of pieces of moistened dough with no more loose flour.
+It will seem really crumbly and dry at first, but keep mixing and pressing the mixture together with the back of the spoon for several minutes.
+At this point, I like to use my hands to really press this mixture together, with any loose pieces, and form it with my hands.
+Massaging it, as a ball, in my hands for several minutes causes the moisture to all even out and become cohesive, so be patient with it.
 See photo for reference.

 - Place the ball onto a large piece of parchment paper and place another piece of paper over the ball and roll out roll out into a round shape an inch or so bigger than your pie dish, about 10-11 inches.
 The dough should be about 1/4 inch thick.
 Don't roll it too thin or it'll break.